CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_AutoLoading.md

  - For each auto-load path, all modules in that path with the currently loaded module's auto-load directory appended are explicitly loaded.

-See the ModuleSettings class for details about auto-load paths and the \ref US_INITIALIZE_MODULE macro for details about a module's auto-load directory.
+See the ModuleSettings class for details about auto-load paths and the #US_INITIALIZE_MODULE macro for details about a module's auto-load directory.

-If module \e A in the example above contains initialization code like
+If module *A* in the example above contains initialization code like

 \code
 US_INITIALIZE_MODULE("Module A", "A", "", "1.0.0")